-CalSol has made several cars in the past years; let’s race back to the past and see where it all started.
+CalSol has built several cars in the past years; let’s race back to the past and see where it all started.

 Impulse is our 7th-generation solar car!
 We took Impulse to the 2011 World Solar Challenge in Australia in October 2011, and achieved 20th out of 37 teams.
 We then took it to the 2012 American Solar Challenge and achieved a record-breaking 4th place overall!